 As Sean Marotta of Hogan Lovells pointed out – generally for amici to participate in oral arguments, parties have to cede time and parties are usually most willing to defer to the OSG.
 Still in recent years we have seen Stephen McCallister argue as an amicus for the state of Kansas and Miguel Estrada argue on behalf of Senate Republican Leader Mitch McConnell.

-Interestingly two current Supreme Court Justices have also argued before the Supreme Court as amici.
-Chief Justice Roberts has twice, both times for the United States and Justice Alito also has twice, once for the United States and once for the National Labor Relations Board.
+Interestingly three current Supreme Court Justices have also argued before the Supreme Court as amici.
+Chief Justice Roberts has twice, both times for the United States, Justice Alito also has twice, once for the United States and once for the National Labor Relations Board, and Justice Ginsburg has for the ACLU.

 Over time there have been distinct shifts in amici oral argument practice.
 One shift has been an increase in participation over time, especially in relation to the Court’s caseload.
 The number of amici that orally argued since 1980 as well as the total number of oral arguments over this period are both graphed below (total oral argument count provided by the FJC).